TranThienDat-Nguyen/ospa_metrics_vision/README.md

 } \
 OSPA metrics for detection and segmentation tasks will be released in subsequent version.
 # Usages
-Change the data paths in 'main.m' according to your data paths. \
+Change the data paths in 'main_ospa2.m' according to your data paths. \
 The file 'data/MOT17/MOT17-eval-seqmap.txt' contains the names of sequences need to be evaluated. \
-Run 'main.m' to obtain the results. \
+Run 'main_ospa2.m' to obtain the results. \
 In default setting, OSPA(2) distance is computed using both IoU and GIoU base distances.
 You can set the flag 'flagGIoU' to select the base distance you want to use.
-If 'flagGIoU = false', IoU base distance is used.
+If 'flagGIoU = false', IoU base distance is used (e.g., line 63, 66 in 'main_ospa2.m') .
 Otherwise, GIoU base distance is used.
 # Contact
 For any queries please contact me at tranthiendat.nguyen@gmail.com.\
 Copyright (C) 2021, Tran Thien Dat Nguyen.